 - 1. Place the cover over the chassis so that the side edges of the cover sit just inside the chassis sidewalls, with the front of the cover with about 1/8-inch gap showing between the chassis cover and the sheet-metal at the front of the chassis. - 2.
-Press down slightly on the chassis cover behind the peripheral area and slide the cover forward until it clicks into place (see letter "A"). - 3.
-Install the shipping screw if desired (see letter "B"). - 4.
-Reconnect all peripheral devices and the AC power cord.
+Press down slightly on the chassis cover behind the CD-ROM / DVD-ROM drive area and slide the cover forward until it clicks into place (see letter "A"). - 3.
+Reconnect all peripheral devices and the AC power cord or the DC mains.

-Figure 9.
-Installing the Chassis Cover

-Removing and Installing the Front Bezel
+Figure 11.
+Installing the Chassis Cover Removing and Installing the Front Bezel

-The front bezel needs to be removed only to install or remove hard drives or the Ethernet modules.
+The front bezel needs to be removed only to install or remove hot-swap hard drives or the CDROM drive.